 But going back to the cake mix – I used it because it was Sugar Free.
 Sugar Free baking is not the easiest thing to accomplish, so I feel relieved that companies like Pillsbury have stepped up and created a sugar free cake mix for folks like me.
 It behaves, I don’t have to do any wild measuring, and the results are fantastic.
 So why wouldn’t I use it?

 Sure, you can use a regular Devil’s Food cake mix for this recipe if you want.
 I know some folks don’t require sugar free, and that’s fine.
 Go for it.
-But to make things even easier, I didn’t use oil or butter…I used 8 ounces of Coca Cola Life.
+But to make things even easier, I didn’t use oil or butter…I used 8 ounces of Coke Zero.

 I wanted something easy, something holiday ready, and something I knew all of you could get into.
 These cupcakes were it.